NMSC voluntary programs

 On occasion, we may offer opportunities to the general public, to work with our trained professionals.

-To register as a volunteer of the University, please complete the SCU Volunteer Registration Form and email to: nmsc@scu.edu.au with a covering letter outlining your specific area of interest.
+To register as a volunteer of the University, please email to: nmsc@scu.edu.au with a covering letter outlining your specific area of interest.
 We endeavour to respond to all received applications.
 Volunteers are governed by our Volunteer Policy and Code of Conduct and will undertake any relevant inductions, on commencement.

 As a volunteer, it is important you understand that you are not covered by the University's workers' compensation insurance.
 Nor does the University provide personal accident insurance.
 You will, however, be covered by the University's public liability insurance in respect of accidental damage to other people/property.